evolutiatech/evolutiatech/README.md

-### Rebuilding the David Dynasty And Days of Days:
+### Restoration of Israel, Rebuilding the David Dynasty And Days of Days:

 ---